kannon-email/kannon/README.md

 Cloud Native SMTP mail sender

-> You need a k8s environment in a private cluster.
-Actually, due to limitations of AWS, GCP etc. on port 25 this project will not work on cloud providers.
+> Due to limitations of AWS, GCP etc. on port 25 this project will not work on cloud providers that block port 25.

+Tested on kubernello

 ## TODO